MolSSI/covid/index.md

 Papers contributed by multiple groups should be added in both groups names and use the same URL.

-(Not required) If possible, please also create symlinks in the folders of the root directory as well.
-If you do not wish to, symlinks will be created for each of the other folders in the root directory of the exchange by a maintainer.
-The current plan is to move

-This structure is subject to change, but all changes will be made by a maintainer.
+This structure is subject to change, but all changes will be made by a maintainer and the instructions updated accordingly

 ## Exchange Maintainers